MarkArts/kuberc/README.md

-# Kube reference checker
+# kuberc

-Kuberc is a tool that will check if references to other resources exist in a list of k8s resources.
-The use case is that if your app bundles a bunch of resources you can check if you correctly spelled and setup the labels and selectors.
-Usually your k8s resource bundles will reference some pre-hosted resources, for example you might have a secret for dockerconfigjson in the cluster you are deploying too. kuberc will make some opinionated decisions on what resources should and shouldn't be bundled.
+Kuberc (kube reference checker) is a tool that will check if references to other resources exist in a list of k8s resources.
+The use case is that if your app bundles a bunch of resources you can check if you correctly spelled and setup the labels, selectors and names of referenced resources.
+As of writing this kuberc only supports a subset of k8s resources and their references and makes some assumptions like dockerconfigjson not being bundled in your apps but existing on the cluster you are deploying too

 ## Limitations and assumptions